wix/stylable/_docs/references/pseudo-classes.md

 In addition to CSS's native [pseudo-classes](https://developer.mozilla.org/en/docs/Web/CSS/Pseudo-classes), **Stylable** enables you to define custom pseudo-classes so that you can apply styles to your components based on state.

 Let's say you want a component to have different styling applied to it when its content is loading.
-You can define "loading" as a custom pseudo-class and toggle it in your component.
+You can define `loading` as a custom pseudo-class and toggle it in your component.

 Native pseudo-classes like `:hover` and `:nth-child()` are valid and supported natively.